 5. Pay Off Debt Strategically

 Debt can serve as a significant obstacle to achieving financial independence.
-Whether it’s student loans, credit card balances, or personal loans, paying off debt should be one of your top priorities in your personal finance strategy.However, it’s important to recognize that not all debt should be handled the same way.
+Debt, whether it’s from student loans, credit cards, or personal loans, can significantly impact your financial future.
+Prioritize debt repayment as a cornerstone of your personal finance strategy to reduce stress and achieve your financial goals.
+However, it’s essential to recognize that not all debt should be handled the same way.
 Here’s how to approach debt repayment:

 Methods to Pay Off Debt: